General Information

 • What are some possible reasons to change the project during the construction phase?

-How many resources are used during the construction of the pavilions and their demolition until the foundation?
+How many resources are used for the construction of the pavilions and their demolition until the foundations?

 • Figure 7 shows the construction site of a new pavilion.